stezu/stripe-for-woocommerce/README.txt

 == Changelog ==

+= 1.23 =
+* Feature: French translation courtesy of Malo Jaffre
+* Fix: Checkout with account creation was failing
+* Fix: Error with setting default cards

 = 1.22 =
 * Fix: New customers were returning an invalid string error
 * Fix: Backend error messages were bad